XOnanoSmartfoam/Dev-Kit-Resources/README.md

 This app is currently under development and is limited to invited testers.
 Please email jake.sundet@xonano.com for access to the TestFlight version of the app.
 As soon as we work through the bugs we will release it to the App Store.

 # Signal Processing Resources
 The iOS App used to record the Smartfoam measurements saves the data to a .csv file.
 This file can be evaluated with your choice of software.
-We do provide some basic python scripts to help visualize and post process the data.
-There is some data lost while
+The DevKit Visualization Script.py file found in this repository can be used to filter and plot the data from the Smartfoam and IMU.